 Bethlehem, the city of David, begins poorly in two incidents of false worship and sensuality.
 A Levite from Bethlehem begins employment as a pagan priest (Jud.
-17-18) and a concubine from Bethlehem becomes abused by the men of Gibeah (Jud.
+17-18), and a concubine from Bethlehem becomes abused by the men of Gibeah (Jud.
 19).
 However, the town becomes virtuous in Ruth, where both Boaz and the people show themselves true worshippers of God.
-The climax in 1 Samuel 16 shows David, the ideal king, pure both in sensual desires and in worship of the Lord.
+The climax in 1 Samuel 16 shows David, the ideal king, pure in sensual desires and worship of the Lord.

 Gibeah, the hometown of Saul (1 Sam.
 10:26), provides a stark contrast.
-This Benjamite city also begins poorly by murdering the Bethlemite concubine (Jud.
+This Benjamite city also begins poorly by murdering the Bethlehemite concubine (Jud.
 19).
-This incurs the wrath of the other tribes on all Benjamites, nearly destroying the tribe altogether (Jud.
+This incurs the wrath of the other tribes on all Benjamites, nearly eradicating the tribe (Jud.
 20).
 Things even get worse.
-In Samuel, this degenerates to Saul's mad attempt to murder the very chosen king himself (from Bethlehem).
+In Samuel, this degenerates to Saul's mad attempt to murder God's chosen king (from Bethlehem).

-Therefore, Ruth is the pivot book between the others, indicating the rise of Bethlehem (David) while the lack of mention of Gibeah at all downplays the role the Benjamites and Saul have in God's plan.
+Therefore, Ruth is the pivot book between the others, indicating the rise of Bethlehem (David) while the lack of mention of Gibeah downplays the role of the Benjamites and Saul in God's plan.